Life Insurance Capital Adequacy Test (LICAT) Ratios Public Disclosure Summary

 Companies are required, at minimum, to maintain a Core Ratio of 55% and a Total Ratio of 90%.
 OSFI has established supervisory target levels of 70% for Core and 100% for Total capital.

 Definition of terms used in this document can be found in the OSFI Guideline on the Office of Superintendent of Financial Institution’s website.

-There was $5.4 million of available capital and $1.4 million of base solvency buffer, resulting in an LICAT Total Ratio of 432% as at December 31, 2018.
-Unrealized losses on investments in 2018 contributed to a reduction in available capital and a slightly higher LICAT Total Ratio compared to 2017 year-end.
-Overall, the base solvency buffer shows little change.
-The decrease in the credit risk is due to reclassification of premium receivables.
+There was $6.2 million of available capital and $1.2 million of base solvency buffer, resulting in an LICAT Total Ratio of 535% as at December 31, 2020.
+Overall, the base solvency buffer decreased from 2019 year end.

 Source of Earnings

 The Alberta Superintendent of Insurance has fully adopted OSFI’s D-9 Source of Earnings (SOE) Guideline.
 In compliance with those guidelines, Trans Global Life Insurance Company has opted to make the SOE disclosure publicly available by providing this notification on our website to inform users (i.e. policyholders, analysts, directors, management and regulators, etc.) that they may contact the company through this link (email@example.com) to request this information.

 Note that SOE is not an International Financial Reporting Standard (IFRS) measure and that there is no standard SOE methodology.
 The calculation of SOE is dependent on, and sensitive to, the methodology, estimates and assumptions used.
 SOE identifies various sources of IFRS earnings and provides an analysis of the differences between actual net income and expected net income based on assumptions made at the beginning of the reporting period.